DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Conclusion

-Hopefully, this clears up some of the confusion around main characters and protagonists.
-Knowing the difference between the two is a key point in making a story captivating.
+Hopefully, this clears up some confusion around the main characters and protagonists.
+Knowing the difference between the two is a key point in captivating a story.

-Especially in film, it is important to combine the visual with the internal successfully, and frequently they can mirror each other.
+Especially in film, it is vital to successfully combine the visual with the internal; frequently, they can mirror each other.

 A good character (protagonist or main character) is not shallow.
-They have a multitude of antagonistic forces to overcome, and these must be sources of great conflict.
+They have many antagonistic forces to overcome, which must be sources of great conflict.

-Especially at the early stages of a project, it’s great to treat all your characters as the main characters and protagonists.
-You may be surprised by what you discover, and it could shift the entire focus of the film to a more interesting storyline.
+Especially in the early stages of a project, treating all your characters as the main characters and protagonists is excellent.
+You may be surprised by what you discover, and it could shift the film’s entire focus to a more interesting storyline.

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.